deleterium/signum-vanity-opencl/README.md

   --gpu-work-size N  Select N concurrent works.
-Default: 64 --endless          Never stop finding passphrases --use-charset ABC  Generate passwords only containing the ABC chars
+Default: 64 --endless          Never stop finding passphrases --use-charset ABC  Generate passwords only containing the ABC chars --append-db        Append (or create) database.csv with found results

   MASK   Rules for the desired address.
 It must be at least one char long.
     No 0, O, I or 1 are allowed.
 Sometimes it is needed to embrace MASK